parttio/tinymce-for-flow/README.md

 Starting the test/demo server:
 ```
-mvn jetty:run
+mvn spring-boot:test-run
 ```

-This deploys demo at http://localhost:8080
+This deploys demo at http://localhost:9998

 ## Cutting a release